Odds Movement Tracker

 One potential advantage of following and anticipating significant line moves is the potential to “middle” a sports bet.
 For example, you place a wager on the New England Patriots when they open as 10-point favorites over the Miami Dolphins.
 By late in the week, the line has jumped to 13.
 By then placing an equal bet on the Dolphins, the bettor has both sides.

-In the end, blindly backing market movers, or always betting against them, is not sound strategy.
-But being aware of steam plays and drifters gives bettors important insight and helps maximize betting value.
+In the end, blindly backing odds movers, or always betting against them, is not sound strategy.
+But being aware of these plays gives you important insight and helps you maximize betting value.

 Market Movers FAQs